 • Is it developmentally appropriate?

-This helps you create balanced rotations — a mix of toy types each time.
+This lets you build balanced rotations — a blend of toy types each time.

-Pay attention to your child’s rhythms.
-Some kids thrive with frequent change, others with longer stretches.
+Pay attention to your child's rhythms.
+While some children can cope well with inconsistency, others struggle.

 Step 4: Store the Rest